Palestinians arrest negotiations aide suspected of spying for Israel

-RAMALLAH, West Bank Palestinian officials said on Sunday they had arrested a member of their peace negotiating department for spying for Israel, a development likely to deepen distrust between the sides at a time of deadlocked diplomacy and heightened violence.
+RAMALLAH, West Bank Palestinian officials said on Sunday they had arrested a member of their peace negotiating department for spying for Israel, a development likely to deepen distrust between the sides at a time of deadlocked diplomacy and simmering street violence.

-The man, whose name was not released, is part of the management staff in the umbrella Palestine Liberation Organization's (PLO) negotiations department and is accused of "collaborating with Israel", a security official told Reuters.
+The man, whose name was not released, is part of the management staff in the umbrella Palestinian Liberation Organisation's (PLO) negotiations department and is accused of "collaborating with Israel", a security official told Reuters.

 Al Ayyam newspaper, published in the West Bank city of Ramallah where Palestinian President Mahmoud Abbas's U.S.-backed administration is based, described the suspect as a 20-year veteran of the PLO team and said he had confessed to the charge.